NateDreier/Learn_Python/README.md

+# Learn Python

+Tryna learn some Python
-# Automate the Boring Stuff
+files with AtBS == Automate the Boring Stuff files with VP == Violent Python

-Working through Autoamte the Boring stuff

 ## notes